Defender007/store_inventory/README.md

-# Store Inventory Management API
+# Store Inventory and Suppliers  Management API
+### This application will be used to manage inventory and suppliers of an online store.
+### This API will be utilized by various internal systems,
+### including the front-end interface and the inventory tracking system

 ## Setup Instructions